3 Invaluable Treats from Martin Luther's Bold Act on October 31

 bold and courageous, so much so that his friends sometimes thought he was too

 bold.
-In giving a report to Spalatin about Luther’s bold stand at the Diet of
+In giving a report to Spalatin about Luther’s bold stand befoe the Emperor and Catholic authorities at the Diet of

 Worms, Frederick the Wise said, “How excellently did Father Martin speak before